willya219/Recipe-Recommendation-System-with-Neo4j/README_EN.md

 - Web user interface
 - REST API for external integration

-## 👥 Contributors

-Project completed as part of INF8810 - Big Data Processing and Analysis course

 ## 📄 Documentation

 For more details, see the [complete report](Rapport.pdf) which contains screenshots and detailed analyses.